 SL-14

 SL-14 is a variety that is both tolerant of common diseases and also able to grow in areas where the rainfall is low such as Kenya and Uganda.
 It is both high yielding and grows on bushes that are quite tall.
-Each of the SL varieties are named after the Scott’s Laboratories.
+Each of the SL varieties are named after the Scott’s Laboratories where they were created.

 SL-28

-Developed in Kenya to suit the growing conditions there, especially able to thrive in drought conditions.
+SL-28 is a coffee variety that was developed in Kenya by the Scott Laboratories to suit the growing conditions there, especially to be able to thrive in drought conditions.
 Susceptible to a range of coffee diseases, however very good cup quality for berries that survive the diseases.
 Other countries in Africa now grow this variety including Malawi and Uganda.

 SL-34

-Developed in Kenya to suit the growing conditions there.
+Developed in Kenya, once again by the Scott Laboratories, to suit the growing conditions there.
 Very good cup quality.
 This variant is susceptible to a disease that attacks the coffee cherries.

 Tabi